What's a group trip?

 Every step takes you closer to the legendary Machu Picchu, a beautiful Inca site that lay hidden from the world for centuries.

-Read our blogs about the Inca Trail – a typical day, the meals you can expect and training tips.
+Read our blogs about the Inca Trail – a typical day, the meals you can expect, training tips, and porter welfare.

 Over many years we’ve built close relations with porter communities through our long-standing support of several community projects, including a Porter’s Project and Huchuy Yachaq.